Behind the songs: Guns N' Roses - Sweet Child O' Mine

-After the video some quotes from the band, explaining the song a little deeper.
+After the video, some quotes from the band, explain the song a little deeper.

 'Sweet Child O' Mine' is a true song about my girlfriend at this time. (...)
 It's the first positive love song I've ever written.
 I never had anyone to write anything that positive about Geffen Press Kit, 1987